Counting House Museum

 Located at 2 Liberty Street, South Berwick, Maine 03908

-The Counting House Museum is open June-Oct on Saturday from 1pm-4pm, and by appointment.
+The Counting House Museum is open June-Oct on Saturdays & Sundays from 1pm-4pm, and by appointment.
 Admission is free, donations are gratefully accepted.

 The Counting House Museum, built circa 1830, is located on the banks of the Salmon Falls River, beside a mill dam that powered the looms of a nineteenth-century cotton textile factory.